 Join Brad Batesole for an in-depth discussion in this video How does Google Analytics work?, part of Google Analytics Essential Training.

-All of this information is then pushed to Google Analytic servers to await processing.
-Google looks at each piece of data as an interaction or a hit, and every time your user visits a new page on your site, the code collects and sends new or updated information about the user's activity.
-And now that Google has all of this information, they'll start processing it, and this can take anywhere from four to twenty-four hours.
+All of this information is then pushed to Google Analytics servers to await processing.
+Google looks at each piece of data as an interaction or a hit.
+And every time your user visits a new page on your site, the code collects and sends new or updated information about the user's activity.
+And now that Google has all of this information, they'll start processing it.
+And this can take anywhere from four to 24 hours.
 You can think of processing as the step that takes all of this raw information and turns it into something useful.

 From there, Google will organize the information.
-It's going to categorize users by whether they're new or returning, it'll determine their length of the stay on the site, and it'll even link together all the pages they viewed in the order they view them in.
-It's also at this stage that Google applies any configuration settings you've preset for that raw data, and we're going to talk more on those later, but an example of this would be if you want to exclude, say, yourself, or your office from appearing in your reports.
+It's going to categorize users by whether they're new or returning.
+It'll determine their length of the stay on the site, and it'll even link together all the pages they've viewed in the order they viewed them in.
+It's also at this stage that Google applies any configuration settings you've pre-set for that raw data.
+And we're going to talk more on those later, but an example of this would be if you want to exclude, say, yourself or you office from appearing in your reports.
 Once your data is then processed, it's going to be stored in a database.

 - Installing tracking tags